6 Best Face Oils for Glowing Skin This Winter (And How to Use Them Properly)

 Key Ingredients

-- Pumpkin Seed Oil: Rich in Omega 3 and 6 fatty acids, it provides intense hydration for the skin.
+- Pumpkin Seed Oil: Rich in Omega-3 and 6 fatty acids, it provides intense hydration for the skin.

 - Borage Seed Oil: Known for its soothing properties, it helps tackle redness and roughness.